zatosource/ide-vscode/DEVELOPMENT.md

 * Press F5 to launch a new copy of Visual Studio Code with the in-development plug-in loaded.
 * Rinse and repeat.

+Note that the Marketplace's documentation for how to upload the plugin changes from time to time and may be at times incorrect.
+As of today (January 2021), the steps are:

+* Create a personal access token in the marketplace
+* Give it access to everything in every scope (really required) for as little time as needed
+* Locally, run :

+  * sudo npm install -g vsce
+  * vsce package
+  * vsce login zatosource (this will ask for the personal token)
+  * vsce publish (this will upload the token)

+* Now, go to the Marketplace and delete (revoke) the token used